simonmika/egmontmika.com/content/blog/more-than-receiving.md

 +++
 title = "More than Receiving"
 date = "2014-10-02T17:57:23Z"
-image = "Receiving hands bv.jpg"
+image = "more than receiving.jpg"
 +++

 Following Jesus is more than about receiving his blessings.